sandeep194920/CodingPractice/README.md

 - See how to mathematically reverse a number, not converting into a string
 - You can then check by comparing the number and reversed to see if they are same to conclude if it is palindrome

+---

+##### 22. Missing words

+- Asked in IBM
+- Look at the [Missing words readme](https://github.com/sandeep194920/CodingPractice/tree/main/22-%5Bstring%5D-missing-words) to understand the way to approach manually first. _This is the key to solving any problem_